BurnYourPc/Sudoku/README.md

 -->To improve

-a.
-A gui for a sudoku grid and a menu bar.
+(a) A gui for a sudoku grid and a menu bar.
-b.
-Add generators (genetic for example), change and improve existing (speed, simulated annealing parametrs).
+(b) Add generators (genetic for example), change and improve existing (speed, simulated annealing parametrs).
-c.
-Add some different raters.
+(c) Add some different raters.